edrlab/lcp-server/README.md

 - A complete set of unit tests.

 ### Chi
 There are plenty of routers in Go land.
 Gin and Chi are two performant pieces of software among others.
 Gin seems to be the most popular these days, but we have finally chosen *Chi* for this development for its stability over time, its compatibility with net/http and its clean "render" helpers.
-Note that Chi supports JWT authentication and OAuth2 autorisation, which will be useful later.
+Chi supports JWT authentication and OAuth2 autorisation, which will be useful.

 Project home: https://go-chi.io/#/